numaproj/numaflow/docs/user-guide/reference/configuration/pod-specifications.md

 # Pod Specifications

-Most of the Kunernetes Pod specification fields are supported in the `Pipeline`, `MonoVertex` and `InterStepBufferService` spec.
+Most of the Kunernetes Pod specification fields are supported in the spec of `Pipeline`, `MonoVertex` and `InterStepBufferService`.
 Those fields include:

 - `nodeSelector`
 - `tolerations`